 (C) If there is no will offered at the opening of the estate, to pay over the testator’s estate to the person entitled to the testator’s estate if a will is probated after the administrator’s initial appointment.

-The giving of such bond shall not discharge the lien on the decedent’s real estate for the payment of the decedent’s debts, except that part which has been lawfully sold by the executor or administrator.
+The giving of that bond shall not discharge the lien on the decedent's real property for the payment of the decedent's debts, except that part that has been lawfully sold by the executor or administrator.

 The bond required by section 2109.04 of the Revised Code of a testamentary trustee shall be conditioned as follows:

-(A) To make and return to the probate court within the time required by section 2109.58 of the Revised Code a true inventory of all moneys, chattels, rights, credits and real estate belonging to the trust that come to the trustee’s possession or knowledge;
+(A) To make and return to the probate court within the time required by section 2109.58 of the Revised Code a true inventory of all moneys, rights, credits, other personal property, and real property belonging to the trust that come to the trustee's possession or knowledge;

-(B) To administer and distribute according to law and the will of the testator all moneys, chattels, rights, credits, and real estate belonging to the trust that come to the possession of the trustee or to the possession of any other person for the trustee;
+(B) To administer and distribute according to law and the will of the testator all moneys, rights, credits, other personal property and real property belonging to the trust that come to the possession of the trustee or to the possession of any other person for the trustee;

 (C) To render a just and true account of the trustee’s administration at the times required by section 2109.303 of the Revised Code.